cbastienbaron/defi-portfolio/README.md

 # Functionality description:
 Update Database:

-Before you can analyse you rewards and commissions the databse must be updated.
-Wih
+Before you can analyse your rewards and commissions the databse must be updated.
+With the update databse button the transactions will be read out and saved locally (appdata).
+Note: The button update database will be enabled once the cli has a connection to the blockchain.

 <img src="./src/screenshots/update_database.png" width="700" height="411"/>